red-moonx/ai-dev-tools/module01_coding_assistants/module01_homework.md

 For the TODO app, which models do we need?
 Implement them.

-<span style="color: #F28B82"> AI suggested to implement the following models: title, description, due date, resolution status, created and updated dates.
-I suggested to also add priority (with four levels, from high to low) </span>
+> **Note:** AI suggested to implement the following models: title, description, due date, resolution status, created and updated dates.
+I suggested to also add priority (with four levels, from high to low)

 What's the next step you need to take?